thamaraiselvam/wp-vulnerable-updates/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP vulnerable updates is an automated Vulnerable checking plugin in real time and alerts you if any vulnerable updates found on your WordPress site.
+WP vulnerable updates is an automated Vulnerable checking plugin in real time and alert you if any vulnerable updates found on your WordPress site.

 == Description ==